kuzzleio/documentation/src/sdk-reference/js/6/document/replace/index.md

 ---
-layout: sdk.html.hbs
+layout: sdk.html
 algolia: true
-title: mCreate
+title: replace
 description:
 order: 200
 ---

-# mCreate
+# replace

-Creates new documents in the persistent data storage.
+Replaces an existing document in the persistent data storage.

-Returns a partial error (with status 206) if one or more documents fail to create.
+Only documents in the persistent data storage layer can be replaced.

 ## Signature